 Why is it called “No Means No”?

 The workshop has its roots in a legal case called R v Ewanchuk.
-This was the case in Canadian law that determined that “no” actually does mean no, and that there is no such thing in the law as implied consent to sexual assault.
+This was the case in Canadian law that determined that “no” actually does mean no, and that there is no such thing in the law as implied consent to sexual activity.
 To read more about this case, click here.

 Who are the facilitators?

 All of our youth workshops are delivered by a professional member of our education team, sometimes with support from our volunteer youth facilitators.
 Our volunteer youth facilitators are between the ages of 18-24 and have undergone 21 hours of intensive training.

 How long is it?